Compliance With Local Law 11 Cycle 8

-In 1980, a piece of masonry fell from a building and a pedestrian was killed.
+In 1980, a piece of masonry fell from a building, and a pedestrian was killed.
 To help prevent this from happening again, The New York City Council amended the building code.
-Building exteriors now had to be inspected by a properly licensed engineer or architect.
+Building exteriors had to be inspected by a properly licensed engineer or architect.
 This was called the Local Law 10 of 1980.

 - Safe applies to a building that will not become unsafe within the next five years

 - Unsafe is a condition of a building wall, any appurtenances to that, or any part thereof, that is hazardous to persons or property and requires prompt repair.”
 An unsafe condition must be corrected within 30 days.
 Extensions are permitted if certain conditions are met.

 - SWARMP is safe during inspection but will need repair or maintenance within the next five years.